mike1fernand/two-perspective-edcl-validation/docs/HOW_TO_REPRODUCE_TIER_A1_OUTPUTS.md

 99e6b66bce01cdcdb5a91f00d1acefe4c1d10b74559212a03adb1f0f3141d0d0  chains/edcl_no_h0_medium.1.txt
 ```

 The chain files should be kept out of normal git history.
-If published, attach them to a GitHub Release as assets.
+If published, attach them as external release/archive assets rather than committing heavy runtime outputs.

 ## Dataset and likelihood configuration